lbrombach/practical_chapters/README.md

 # practical-robotics-hello-programs
-This repository contains non-ROS programs that accompany the book Practical Robotics in C++ by Lloyd Brombach.
+This repository contains code examples that accompany the book Practical Robotics in C++ by Lloyd Brombach.
+Visit https://github.com/lbrombach/practical_robot for the entire ROS package for the robot project build from chapter 21.